ebowman/splitter/README.md

 -----------------

 This tool is still pretty raw, but already useful.
 It might be nice to support other means besides MongoDB for logging requests.
-I tried porting it to sbt 0.10.0, and ran into problems with the automated tests.

-Also note that it assumes a few ports are free for running the tests; it would be nice to make this configurable.
+Also note that it assumes a few ports are free for running the tests; it would be nice to make this configurable or dynamic.

 Credits
 -------